HSE Vaccination Programme

 Please contact your local school vaccination team to arrange an appointment.

-HPV vaccine for older girls
+HPV vaccine for older boys and girls